runpod/containers/official-templates/base/README.md

 ## ⚠️ | Notice

 Your development API server is launching, please wait a moment before refreshing the page.
 Your terminal will say **Starting Serverless Worker** when the server is ready.
+You may also be seeing this message if your handler has any errors, please check your terminal for more information.

 ## 🚀 | Usage